stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

   The autumn was abnormally warm, and except for their primitive cookery the Davises found scant use for the stone fireplace Walker had built with such care.
-Something in the unnaturalness of the hot dust-clouds preyed on the nerves of all the settlers, but most of all on Audrey&rsquo;s and Walker&rsquo;s.
+Something in the unnaturalness of the hot dust-clouds preyed on the nerves of all the settlers, but most of all on Audrey's and Walker's.
 The notions of a hovering snake-curse and the weird, endless rhythm of the distant Indian drums formed a bad combination which any added element of the bizarre went far to render utterly unendurable.

   Notwithstanding this strain, several festive gatherings were held at one or another of the cabins after the crops were reaped; keeping naively alive in modernity those curious rites of the harvest-home which are as old as human agriculture itself.
-Lafayette Smith, who came from southern Missouri and had a cabin about three miles east of Walker&rsquo;s, was a very passable fiddler; and his tunes did much to make the celebrants forget the monotonous beating of the distant tom-toms.
-Then Hallowe&rsquo;en drew near, and the settlers planned another frolic&mdash;this time, had they but known it, of a lineage older than even agriculture; the dread Witch-Sabbath of the primal pre-Aryans, kept alive through ages in the midnight blackness of secret woods, and still hinting at vague terrors under its latter-day mask of comedy and lightness.
-Hallowe&rsquo;en was to fall on a Thursday, and the neighbours agreed to gather for their first revel at the Davis cabin.
+Lafayette Smith, who came from southern Missouri and had a cabin about three miles east of Walker's, was a very passable fiddler; and his tunes did much to make the celebrants forget the monotonous beating of the distant tom-toms.
+Then Hallowe'en drew near, and the settlers planned another frolic--this time, had they but known it, of a lineage older than even agriculture; the dread Witch-Sabbath of the primal pre-Aryans, kept alive through ages in the midnight blackness of secret woods, and still hinting at vague terrors under its latter-day mask of comedy and lightness.
+Hallowe'en was to fall on a Thursday, and the neighbours agreed to gather for their first revel at the Davis cabin.

   It was on that thirty-first of October that the warm spell broke.
 The morning was grey and leaden, and by noon the incessant winds had changed from searingness to rawness.
-People shivered all the more because they were not prepared for the chill, and Walker Davis&rsquo;
-old dog Wolf dragged himself wearily indoors to a place beside the hearth.
+People shivered all the more because they were not prepared for the chill, and Walker Davis' old dog Wolf dragged himself wearily indoors to a place beside the hearth.
 But the distant drums still thumped on, nor were the white citizenry less inclined to pursue their chosen rites.
-As early as four in the afternoon the wagons began to arrive at Walker&rsquo;s cabin; and in the evening, after a memorable barbecue, Lafayette Smith&rsquo;s fiddle inspired a very fair-sized company to great feats of saltatory grotesqueness in the one good-sized but crowded room.
-The younger folk indulged in the amiable inanities proper to the season, and now and then old Wolf would howl with doleful and spine-tickling ominousness at some especially spectral strain from Lafayette&rsquo;s squeaky violin&mdash;a device he had never heard before.
+As early as four in the afternoon the wagons began to arrive at Walker's cabin; and in the evening, after a memorable barbecue, Lafayette Smith's fiddle inspired a very fair-sized company to great feats of saltatory grotesqueness in the one good-sized but crowded room.
+The younger folk indulged in the amiable inanities proper to the season, and now and then old Wolf would howl with doleful and spine-tickling ominousness at some especially spectral strain from Lafayette's squeaky violin--a device he had never heard before.
 Mostly, though, this battered veteran slept through the merriment; for he was past the age of active interests and lived largely in his dreams.
 Tom and Jennie Rigby had brought their collie Zeke along, but the canines did not fraternise.
 Zeke seemed strangely uneasy over something, and nosed around curiously